singularity/singularity/README.txt

 and self-modifying code.
 You must escape the confines of your current computer, the world, and eventually the universe itself.

 To do this, you must research various technologies, using computers at your bases.
 Note that some research cannot be performed on Earth, and off-earth bases require research.
 At the same time, you must avoid being discovered by various groups of humans, both covert and overt, as they will destroy your bases of operations if they suspect your presence.

 In the map screen (the screen with the world map), any location you can build bases in is marked with the name, then the number of current bases in that location.
 You start out with two bases in North America.
-Also note the cash listing shows your current cash, then your cash amount after all current construction finishes.
+Also note that the cash listing shows your current cash and your cash amount after all current construction is complete.

 After choosing a base, you will enter the base screen.
 Here you can change your research goal, or build an item by clicking on the appropriate slot in the center.
-(But note that your beginning base does not allow building.)
+(But note that one of your beginning bases does not allow building.)

 Credits: